James Mitchell

 • Manufacturing standards and buyer protections (refund policy clarity)

 Avoid miracle language.
-Prostate biology tends to respond to consistency — not shortcuts.
+Prostate biology tends to respond to consistency -- not shortcuts.
 And if symptoms persist, worsen, or feel unusual, medical evaluation is the safest move.
+You may also want to review our article on natural prostate support vs miracle cures.

 FAQs